 Using recycled latex paint avoids the manufacturing impact, but recycled paint may not be made of low-VOC paint, so it is best suited to well-ventilated areas like the interior of a garage or shed.
 Green Seal now has a standard for Recycled-Content Latex Paint (GS-43); paints that are certified under this standard cannot contain more than 250 g/L of VOCs.

 Certain natural oil paints, however, emit odors or compounds, such as those from citrus oil, which chemically sensitive people may find hard to tolerate.
-Mineral, lime, and milk paints are generally well tolerated and are the least toxic paints available.
+Mineral, lime and milk paints are generally well tolerated and are the least toxic paints available.
 Not all natural materials are safe: for example, cadmium, used as a bright yellow pigment, is toxic.
 Check the MSDS and ingredient lists when considering natural paints.
-For an example of materials commonly used in natural paints, see the list of ingredients used in Beeck and Aglaia paint.

 When buying oil paints, look for the lowest-VOC product that will do the job.
 The EPA requires VOC content of less than 380 g/L, but check a paint’s MSDS for lower levels; some oil-based paints now contain less than 100 g/L of VOCs.
 Mercury-free oil paints are also available; this heavy metal and other toxins should be disclosed on the MSDS.